 In ancient China people believed that whatever the substance was, if you thought it was beautiful enough then you could call it ‘jade’.
 Now there is technology that can look into the chemical and physical properties of a stone to discover whether it is jadeite or nephrite.

 When did jadeite become popular in China?

 Unlike nephrite, which has been an important material in Chinese art for more than 1,000 years, jadeite only arrived from Burma in 1784.
-By the beginning of the 19th century it had become widely sought-after, its popularity perhaps due to the Empress Dowager Cixi, who was, as Chiang puts it, ‘a diehard fan’ of the stone.
+By the beginning of the 19th century it had become widely sought-after, its popularity perhaps due to the Empress Dowager Cixi, who was a great enthusiast of the stone.

 Today, due to limited production in Burma and its continued popularity among Chinese buyers, jade is still considered to be one of the ‘top gemstones’ in the Eastern market alongside coloured diamonds, rubies, sapphires and emeralds.

 One of the reasons jadeite is so prized for jewellery is what is referred to as its ‘water content’ in Chinese.
 The crystalline structure of jade is finer, enabling rays of light to penetrate the stone more easily to reflect and refract light.
 This translucency produces the effect of water inside the stone itself, which is what makes jadeite so special.